OPaslavskiy/weather_forecast/README.md

 ### This project was created by Oleg Paslavsky as part of a test assignment for the IT company Reenbit, with the purpose of internship and subsequent employment.

-The web application "Weather Forecast" is developed using modern technologies (the list will be provided below).
+The web application "Weather Forecast" is developed using modern technologies, based on React (the list will be provided below).

 ---